Skip to table of contents

 Provide students with guidance in:

-*Maintain regular communication with his or her assigned Faculty Advisor
+• Maintain regular communication with their assigned Faculty Mentor

-*Preparing in advance for Faculty Advisor/Mentor Meetings by:
+• Preparing in advance for Faculty Mentor Meetings by:

 • setting daily and weekly goals for program progression